ysavchenko/carnd-term1-signs/writeup.md

     return zoomed[crop_index:crop_index + image.shape[0], crop_index:crop_index + image.shape[1],:]
 ```

-The image size is increased using image resize fry SciPy library and then we crop it back to the original size.
+The image size is increased using image resize from SciPy library and then we crop it back to the original size.
 At the end we get something like this:

 ![Zoom before][zoom_before] ![Zoom after][zoom_after]